Our Testing Services

 The purpose of this test is to measure the resistance of the outer surface of the insulation in a high humidity environment.
 This is to ensure that the resistance along the outer surface is large enough to prevent leakage current between connections.

-This method is intended for use in determining the tensile stress of conductors.
+This method is intended for use in determining the tensile strength and percentage elongation at break of conductors

 The thermal index test (also known as the Relative Thermal Life and Temperature Index) is based on multiple cycles of elevated temperature exposure, mechanical stressing, and electrical insulation integrity checks.
 The goal of this test is to determine the maximum continuous operational temperature for the wire/cable for a targeted time interval (the common goal for aerospace wires is to find the maximum continuous temperature for 10,000 hours of operation).
 This is achieved with long-term exposure to temperatures above this desired temperature rating.